matter-labs/zksync/docs/provider.md

 # Intro

 JSON-RPC protocol is used to communicate with Sync network nodes.
-`SyncProvider` is used to abstract details of the communication and provides useful api for interaction with Sync network.
+`Provider` is used to abstract details of the communication and provides useful api for interaction with Sync network.

 We support HTTP and WebSocket transport protocol for JSON-RPC communications.
 WebSocket transport is preferred since it supports subscriptions.
 `HTTPTransport` and `WSTransport` classes are used to implement details of communication, but usually you don't need to deal with this